 Now, let’s look at ways you can potentially strengthen this new empowering belief.

-Strengthening a belief requires you consider ways you could build upon the references that will help support this new belief moving forward into the future.
+Strengthening a belief requires taking into consideration ways you could build upon the references that support this new belief.
 Ask yourself:

 What kinds of behaviors, decisions and actions could help me strengthen this belief?